 What’s been known forever is that we need adversity in order to grow.
-When you go to gym and expose your muscles to doing what they haven’t done before, then they’re forced into making adaptations and become stronger.
+When you go to gym and expose your muscles to doing what they haven’t done before, then they’re forced into making adaptations and becoming stronger.

 All of our growth is like this.